 - Navigate to Website Analysis > Domain Analysis > SEO Research > Keywords.

 - Before you analyze results, add appropriate filters.
-In our case, we will apply two filters that are “Domains position for a keyword between 6 and 15” AND “Search volume more than or equal to 500”.
+In our case, we will apply two filters: “Domains position for a keyword between 6 and 15” AND “Search volume more than or equal to 500”.

 The generated report will help you to determine which existing keywords you should focus on.

 Note: When you want to apply filters, make sure to correctly select “OR” or “AND” as both work differently.
-When you apply “AND”, then all the conditions should satisfy, on the other hand, “OR” checks for at least one condition to be satisfied.
+When you use “AND”, all the conditions should satisfy, on the other hand, “OR” checks for at least one condition to be satisfied.

 2) Discover your competitors content for which they’re ranking

-It may be possible that you’re lacking with your content strategy.
+It may be possible that you lack with your content strategy.
 Discover all the topics your competitors are using to drive traffic.

 - Enter your domain name and one or two major competitors that you want to analyze.

-- Click “Compare” and an intersection graph will be generated based on common and unique keywords.
+- Click “Compare” and an intersection graph will be generated based on standard and unique keywords.

-Techcrunch.com can check keywords for which wired.com and buzzfeed.com are ranking, and work on a content strategy accordingly.
+Techcrunch.com can check keywords for wired.com and buzzfeed.com to rank and work on a content strategy accordingly.